sudarshanreddyc/sudarshanreddyc/README.md

 ### 🧠 About Me

-- 🎓 Master’s in Information Science | Graduating Dec 2025
+- 🎓 Master’s in Information Systems
 - 🔭 Currently working on: Salesforce CRM Optimization, API Automation
 - ⚡ Fun fact: I enjoy debugging more than coding (sometimes 😄)